Kiranjith83/SA/devOps.md

 # Beanstalk

 # AWS Config
+- AWS Config is a service that enables you to assess, audit, and evaluate the configurations of your AWS resources.
 - Constantly monitors and looks for changes to the AWS Configuration.
 - It can capture the state of configuration at a given point of time.

+# AWS Managed Services

+# Lambda
+- 1 million free req per month.

+# Step Functions.

+# OpsWorks